Recipe & image supplied by the Grain Chain: www.grainchain.com

 A simple yet comforting dish which can be eaten on its own or as a side dish.
 You could add more colour with the addition of broccoli or spinach.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use balance/digital scales; chop using bridge/claw safely; use a box grater safely; use a hob (with adult supervision); use a colander; season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use a jug to measure liquids; use weighing scales; cut using bridge/claw technique safely; use a box grater safely; use a hob (with adult supervision); use a colander; season to taste.

-Saucepan, wooden spoon, measuring jug, knife, chopping board, colander, baking dish, oven gloves.
+Saucepan, wooden spoon, measuring jug, knife, chopping board, box grater, weighing scales, measuring spoons, colander, baking dish, oven gloves.